 ssh -i key email@example.com

-After successfully accessing PTY shell of a victim system, a simple ‘ls’ command shown us that we have the user.txt.
+After successfully accessing the PTY shell of a victim system, a simple ‘ls’ command will be shown to us that we have the user.txt.
 Congrats we got our user flag.

 Now, let’s work on the root flag.

-Now, all we needed to do was to create a personalized executable cat file, which can be done as shown in below image.
+Now, all we need to do was to create a personalized executable cat file, which can be done as shown in the below image.
 Here we are reprogramming cat to give us the shell, on execution.

 echo "/bin/sh" > cat